boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/amazon-mws.md

 You can edit the connection information set here using the [Edit Connection](/working-with-data-sources/editing-a-data-connection/) option.

 ## Create Amazon MWS data source
-Once you click the data source, the NEW DATA SOURCE configuration panel opens.
+Once you click the data source, the NEW DATA SOURCE configuration panel will open.
 Follow these steps to create an Amazon MWS data source:
 1. Enter a name and description (optional) for the data source.
 2. Choose the region for your account accessing the market place.
 3. Select the operation that depends on your data needs, and you can also use a custom URL for the data source connection.